 - Licensees may sell alcohol for carry-out and delivery from their licensed premises and up to two (2) pop-up locations between 6:00 a.m.-12:00 a.m., daily.

 - Alcohol must be sold with at least one (1) prepared food item.

 - Outdoor dining on licensed sidewalk cafes and summer gardens, and on new and expanded outdoor dining space is permitted between 6:00 a.m.-12:00 a.m., daily.
 Registration with ABRA is required for new and expanded outdoor seating.

-- The selling and on-premises consumption of alcohol and operating hours are limited to 6:00 a.m. to midnight, daily.
+- Alcohol service and on-premises consumption is limited to 6:00 a.m.-12:00 a.m., daily.

 - Communal tables may be used if parties are seated at least six (6) feet apart from one another and divisions are clearly marked.

 - Bartenders may not staff or utilize bars where patrons are seated.